 Gynaecologist Dr Christopher Ng of GynaeMD Women’s and Rejuvenation Clinic, notes that if the symptoms are bad, then the expectant mum should take medication to treat the illness, so that she can recover faster.

 “But avoid cough mixtures that contain codeine in them.
 Antihistamines can be given, but the pregnant woman should check with her gynaecologist or pharmacist,” he adds.

 Dr Gordon Lim, a gynaecologist with Gordon Lim Clinic & Surgery for Women, notes that during pregnancy, antibiotics and anti-asthmatic medication should only be prescribed by a doctor.

-He suggests trying mild off-the-counter medicines, such as cough drops, Decolgen and Panadol.
+He suggests trying mild over-the-counter medicines, such as cough drops, Decolgen and Panadol.
 “The ingredients in these medications are generally safe when they are not taken in excessive doses,” he explains.

 Other safe ways to relieve cough and cold symptoms include taking a “high dose of vitamin C, using a saline nasal wash or spray, and getting plenty of rest,” Dr Ng says.

 Even though your immune system is suppressed during pregnancy, you can take steps to avoid coming down with a cough or a cold.

 * Stay away from people who are feeling ill, or may be having a cold.
 This can be difficult, especially if it is someone in your family or work environment.
 Try to let your friends or colleagues know that you are more vulnerable in this time, and you may have to miss gatherings or even work from home during this period.